 The objective of the Water Management (WM) Act 2000 is the sustainable and integrated management of the State's water sources for the benefit of both present and future generations by applying the principles of ecologically sustainable development to protect, enhance and restore water sources and their associated ecosystems, ecological processes and biological diversity and their water quality.
-No specific approvals are required under the WM Act 2000.
-Riparian land and vulnerable groundwater issues are not identified as key issues for the nature and scale of the proposed development.
+No specific approvals are required under the WM Act 2000, due to the temporary use of the land and no physical works being undertaken within 40m of the Ironbark Gully.